roxiness/v3.routify.dev/src/routes/docs/pages/2.api/helpers/10.url/index.md

     const params = {
         path: { type: 'string', text: 'The internal path to the URL, eg.: /blog/[slug]/comments' },
         params: { type: 'object', text: 'The parameters to be used in the URL.
-Can be overloaded.' },
+Parameters not used in the path will be appended to the url as a query string.' },
     }
 </script>